Distributed-Compute-Labs/dcp-client/README.md

 ## Debugging
 The DCP Compute API includes a function called `localExec` which  can be used in place of the `exec` method on the JobHandle.
 When this function is invoked, a DCP client will create a worker which receives your job from the scheduler, and this job will be limited to that worker.
 In the browser, this is implemented inside a Web Worker; in NodeJS this is implemented with a standalone worker running within the client process.
 In either case, it should be possible to use the `debugger` keyword in your work function to trigger a breakpoint in your favourite debugger.

+*Note:* using localExec on Node.js requires that you install `dcp-client`'s peer dependency, `dcp-worker`.

 ### niim
 The [`niim`](https://www.npmjs.com/package/niim) debugger is a command-line debugger for Node.js which is a fork of node-inspect.
 If you are debugging a dcp-client with niim and it asks you for a passphrase, use the send function:
 ```send "passpharse\n"```